How to Install deb Files (Packages) on Ubuntu 22.04

 Wait for the installation to finish.
 When complete, the software is ready for usage.

 GDebi is a simple utility for installing local Debian packages.
-The utility also detects all essential dependencies and downloads and installs them automatically using the APT package manager.
-GDebi is accessible as a command-line and graphical interface user application.
+This Ubuntu package installer also detects all essential dependencies and downloads and installs them automatically using the APT package manager.

 Note that GDebi is not installed by default on Ubuntu systems.
 We recommend using the following command to install it: